matter-labs/zksync-era/docs/setup-dev.md

 Install `docker`.
 It is recommended to follow the instructions from the [official site](https://docs.docker.com/install/).

-Note: currently official site proposes using Docker Desktop for linux, which is a GUI tool with plenty of quirks.
+Note: currently official site proposes using Docker Desktop for Linux, which is a GUI tool with plenty of quirks.
 If you want to only have CLI tool, you need the `docker-ce` package and you can follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) for Ubuntu.